daniserrano7/jira-clone/README.md

 ## Overview<a name="overview"></a>

 The app simulates Jira's workspace, where you can create projects, assign users and create and update issues.
 It uses a SQLite database to store the data, which can be stored locally on your environment (in the live demo it is placed in the Fly's persistent storage).
-The content is rendered server-side thanks to Remix Run framework, and it barely uses client stores (only for session data and issues filters (which I plan to replace soon)).
+The content is rendered server-side thanks to Remix Run framework, and it barely uses client stores (only for session data and issues search).

 It is divided in three main sections: login, projects list and project space.